-Many methods of shape description have been previously proposed, among them many focusing on the description of boundary curvature [1-3], some based on a list of somewhat ad hoc features, some focusing on description of deformation from a primordial shape such as an oval [4-6], some focusing on description of the object figure, i.e., the area (or volume in 3D) of the object [7,8], and some focusing on both boundary and figure [9].
-All except those based on the feature list have difficulty with the effects of noise in the figure or boundary definition and with separating detail from more essential shape characteristics, and some, e.g., the symmetric axis transform, have especial difficulties in this regard.
+Many methods of shape description have been previously proposed, among them many focusing on the description of boundary curvature [Koenderink, 1985; Zahn and Roskies, 1972; Richards and Hoffman, 1985], some based on a list of somewhat ad hoc features, some focusing on description of deformation from a primordial shape such as an oval [Bookstein, et al., 1985; Leyton, 1984; Leyton, 1986b], some focusing on description of the object figure, i.e., the area (or volume in 3D) of the object [Blum and Nagel, 1978; Nackman and Pizer, 1985], and some focusing on both boundary and figure [Brady and Asada, 1984].
+All except those based on the feature list have difficulty with the effects of noise in the figure or boundary definition and with separating detail from more essential shape characteristics, and some. e.g., the symmetric axis transform, have especial difficulties in this regard.
 Many produce descriptions of questionable naturalness.

 To handle detail and noise naturally, one is led to a representation of the object as a hierarchy of segments at successively smaller levels of scale.
 For example, a human face might be described in terms of regions and subregions as in Figure 1.
 An advantage of this approach is that detail that may be noise is relegated to the lower parts of the hierarchy, and if it is to be seen as noise rather than important detail, it can be ignored without disturbing the description at higher levels of scale.
 Another advantage is that it allows top-down (large scale subobjects first) matching of models and descriptions of data objects.
-This approach of producing and using a hierarchical description has been taken with attractive results in regard to grey-scale image description by multiresolution methods which focus on intensity extrema [10,11].
+This approach of producing and using a hierarchical description has been taken with attractive results in regard to grey-scale image description by multiresolution methods which focus on intensity extrema [Crowley and Sanderson, 1984; Pizer, et al., 1986].